cydno/dissection_assortative_mating_behaviour/README.md

 Rscript 4_effect_size.R
 ```

 Script to determines effect sizes from GLMMs (measured as the proportion of the parental difference) and associated 95% confidence intervals (for figures 2 and 3b).
 Does this for qtl on chromosomes 1, 17 and 18, as well as for individuals without rad-seq data (but with known phenotype).
-Requires: `derived_data/qtl_data.csv` generated in `3_qtl_significance.R`; data for hybrids without rad sequence data: `raw_data/IDs_with_pheno_no_RAD.csv`; data for parental species (includes data for parentals, as well as F1 and backcross hybrids): `raw_data/species_brood_data.csv`; and, the qtl summary: `derived_data/qtl_summary.csv`.
+Requires: `qtl_data.csv` generated in `3_qtl_significance.R`; data for hybrids without rad sequence data: `IDs_with_pheno_no_RAD.csv`; data for parental species (includes data for parentals, as well as F1 and backcross hybrids): `species_brood_data.csv`; and, the qtl summary: `qtl_summary.csv`.

 ### v) Estimate Beavis effect through simulation